Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 42

-Replace the upper strut nut.
-Use the 21 mm pass-through socket, the 22 mm combination wrench and the 6 mm Allen key.
+Fit the upper strut nut.
+Use the 21 mm go-through socket, the 22 mm spanner and the 6 mm allen key.

 Tighten the nut to 21 Nm.
 Use the torque wrench and the 21 mm socket.

-Once the cup is in position, you will be able to observe a clearance of a few millimeters between the cup and the body (5th photo).
+Once the strut upper mount is in position, you will be able to observe a clearance of a few millimeters between the strut upper mount and the body (5th photo).
 This is normal.
 This clearance is necessary for the proper functioning of the suspension (MacPherson type).

-Once the cup is in position, you will be able to observe a clearance of a few millimeters between the cup and the body (5th photo).
+Once the strut upper mount is in position, you will be able to observe a clearance of a few millimeters between the strut upper mount and the body (5th photo).
 This is normal.
 This clearance is necessary for the proper functioning of the suspension (MacPherson type).

 Screw the upper strut nut